SafQadi/Visual_Stimulation_Glasses_GUI/README.md

 ## Single Segment Glasses (OSG)
  In the Single or (One)-Segment glasses (OSG) two stimulation patterns can be selected, which activate the stimulation glasses either in phase or out of phase.
  The stimulation signal can be modulated by a cosine signal.
-The modulation signal frequency can be given in the input field labelled "Modulation".

  ![GitHub Logo](Single_Stimulation_Glasses.png)